Controlling the snap-through behavior of an elastica strip by cuts: Conclusion

 In summary, we identified patterns with limit point bifurcation, symmetry point bifurcation, and monotonic monostability.
 The phenomena observed here arise from multiple competing effects, including local softening, and structural shape.

-Overall, our results highlight the potential of kirigami techniques to tailor the stability behavior of kirigami-inspired structures.
+Overall, our results highlight the potential of cutting to tailor the stability behavior of bending-active structures made of thin sheets.
 In addition to the behaviors studied here, we could expect bistable, multistable, or more complex responses for more intricate cut patterns.
 The results can be applied to adjustable energy absorbers, deployable structures, and energy harvesting systems.
-Future work could explore the simultaneous optimization of geometry and mechanical response to achieve desired stability characteristics in kirigami-inspired systems.
+Future work could explore the simultaneous optimization of geometry and mechanical response to achieve desired stability characteristics.